iExecBlockchainComputing/iexec-sdk/README.md

-iexec tee init # create the TEE folder tree structure iexec tee encrypt-dataset # NOT IMPLEMENTED # generate a key and encrypt the dataset from "original-dataset" iexec tee generate-beneficiary-keys # generate a beneficiary key pair to encrypt and decrypt the results iexec tee push-secret [secret] iexec tee push-secret --secret-file [secretPath] # specify a file path for readind the secret iexec tee push-secret --beneficary # push the secret for the beneficiary (default) iexec tee push-secret --dataset <datasetAddress> # push the secret for the dataset iexec tee decrypt-results [encryptedResultsPath] # decrypt encrypted results with beneficary key
+iexec tee init # create the TEE folder tree structure iexec tee encrypt-dataset # NOT IMPLEMENTED # generate a key and encrypt the dataset from "original-dataset" iexec tee generate-beneficiary-keys # generate a beneficiary key pair to encrypt and decrypt the results iexec tee push-secret # push the secret for the beneficiary iexec tee push-secret --secret-file [secretPath] # specify a file path for reading the secret iexec tee push-secret --beneficary # push the secret for the beneficiary (default) iexec tee push-secret --dataset <datasetAddress> # push the secret for the dataset iexec tee decrypt-results [encryptedResultsPath] # decrypt encrypted results with beneficary key